jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-key-injection.md

 can be assumed to ensure that keys derived with different labels are independent.

-# Key Schedule Injection Structure
+# Key Schedule Extension Structure

 In some cases, protocols may require more than one secret to be injected at a particular stage in the key schedule.
 Thus, we require a generic and extensible way of doing so.